Important Information Before You Travel

 Money

 We recommend having at least $200 in cash and a credit card with you when coming to Canada.
+As well, if you do not have a return flight booked, you must have access to enough money to afford a flight home.

 Know Your Camp Rules